-(b) Consolidated financial statements
+Consolidated financial statements

-For consolidation purpose, the assets and liabilities of foreign operations are translated into SGD or \$ at the rate of exchange ruling at the end of each reporting period and their profit or loss are translated at the exchange rates prevailing at the date of the transactions.
+For consolidation purpose, the assets and liabilities of foreign operations are translated into SGD or \$ at the rate of exchange ruling at the end of each reporting period and their profit or loss are translated at average exchange rates.
 The exchange differences arising on the translation are recognised in other comprehensive income.
 On disposal of a foreign operation, the component of other comprehensive income relating to that particular foreign operation is recognised in profit or loss.

-2.5 Basis of consolidation and business combinations
+(e) Basis of consolidation and business combinations

-(a) Basis of consolidation
+Basis of consolidation